gaurav-null/Python-Env.bat/README.md

 # Python-Env.bat
 ## Introduction

-Hello there!
-I would like to show u my basic python virtual enviroment creator, where the user is able to paste thier project directory path adn the scipt will create a venv, actiavte it and give a option for the user to open the python project Visual Studio Code or not.
-If any vurunbality or any issue do contract me on <mailto:gauravrn02@gmail.com>.
+I would like to show you my basic Python virtual environment creator.
+The user can paste their project directory path, and the script will create a virtual environment, activate it, and give them the option to open the project in Visual Studio Code.
+If you find any vulnerabilities or any issues, please contact me on <mailto:gauravrn02@gmail.com>.

  ## Guide
  Easily make ur python projects by: